AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 ## `Get Invitations`

-Get all non-expired invitations for a Tenant.
+Get all non-expired invitations from a Tenant.
 Optionally include expired invitations.

 ### Request